ilja89/task2022/docs/README.md

 ## Best way to install charon

-Either run `docker-compose up -d` or `docker-compose -f docker-compose-cloud.yml up -d` and `docker-compose -f docker-compose-moodle-use-cloud.yml up -d`
+Either run `docker-compose up -d` or `docker-compose -f docker-compose-cloud.yml up -d` and `docker-compose -f docker-compose-moodle-use-cloud.yml up -d`.
+Make sure your docker has enough resources (at least 4gb ram would be nice)

 Then run `chmod -R 777 mariadb_data` and run the initial docker-compose commands again